wireapp/wire-server/docs/src/developer/reference/oauth.md

 }
 ```

+The expiration time the response (`expires_in`) refers to the expiration time of the access token.

 ### Accessing a resource

 The access token, presented as `Bearer <token>` in the `Authorization` header, can now be used by the 3rd party app to access resources on behalf of the user (9.-11. in diagram above).